<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 • Walkable walls of medieval Cittadella

-• The hills of Prosecco, UNESCO World Heritage Site
+• The hills of Prosecco, a UNESCO World Heritage Site

 • Coffee break in Piazza degli Scacchi in Marostica